Haydz/haydz.github.io/_posts/2020-04-20-elearnircert.md

 title: "Incident Handling Certification"
 ---

-Since I blogged about my experience at OpenSoc I wanted to expand on the value I found in my eLearnSecuirty Incident Response course.
+Since I blogged about my experience at OpenSoc, I wanted to expand on the value I found in my eLearnSecuirty Incident Response course.
 What you will find below is a bit of a review of the course itself and the exam.

-This post not only is intended to help others identify other training options but also to serve as a refresh of content I learned.
+This post is not only intended to help others identify other training options, but also to serve as a refresher of the content I learned.

-# What to Expect:
+# What To Expect:
-A review based on my specific circumstances and the value I myself gained from the certification.
+A review based on my specific circumstances and the value I gained from the certification.

 eLearnSecurity is a serious alternative to other training providers that can cost up to 3 times more.

 Full Transparency:
-* I had this reviewed by eLearnSecurity so that I didn't run into any copyright issues
+* I had this reviewed by eLearnSecurity so that I didn't run into any copyright issues.
-* I also did not mean to write so much but I got into a 'flow'
+* I also did not mean to write so much, but I got into a 'flow'.
-* I plan on taking the web application penetration testing course to supplement my web app role in my day to day job
+* I plan on taking the web application penetration testing course to supplement my web app role within my day to day job.

 # What Course?
 The course I signed up for was [Incident Handling & Response Professional](https://www.elearnsecurity.com/course/incident_handling_response_professional/).
 It was released last year in January.

 ## Who Is It By?
 [eLearnSecurity](https://www.elearnsecurity.com/company/about_us)
-This company is based in Italy and the US as you can see in the about us section.

 ![](/images/ihrp/elearn9.png)